 Already integrated payments with Instamojo?
 You can try placing your “Pay Now” button at different places on your website to drive more purchases on your website.

 Don’t have a website yet?
 Start for free with Instamojo.
-You can not only track who visits your online store but also get detailed insights and test with the Google Analytics app.
-You can also try Instamojo’s own Pro Analytics app for more interesting insights like heat maps, dropoffs etc.
+You can not only track who visits your online store but also get detailed insights and tests with the Google Analytics app.
+You can also try Instamojo’s own Pro Analytics app for more interesting insights like heat maps, dropoffs, etc.